Matt-and-Gib/gleemail/README.md

 ### <a name="legal"></a>**Legal Info**

 glEEmail is Open Source with no promise of support!
 Please feel free to contribute by submitting pull requests or issues.
-Contact us if you have any questions.
+Contact us if you have any questions (or want to glEE-chat).

 `†by glEEmail developers`